WALTER REYNOLDS FOR MAYOR

 This campaign is about all of us—neighbors, families, and friends coming together to shape what’s next for Milledgeville.
 Walter is running a grassroots campaign built on service, leadership, and community trust.

-Your donation helps us reach more voters, organize local events, and share Walter’s message across the city.
+Every donation helps us reach more voters, organize local campaign events, and share Walter’s message across the city.
 No amount is too small—every dollar moves us closer to the future we believe in.

-Remember, the last contested mayoral election was won by only 6 votes.
-Every vote counts in this election, and we’re counting on your support to help us reach every eligible voter in the City of Milledgeville.
+Remember, the last contested mayoral election in Milledgeville was won by just 6 votes.
+Every vote matters in this election, and we’re counting on your support to help us reach every eligible voter in the City of Milledgeville.
 We can’t do it without you!

 A Campaign Years in the Making